adamghill/alldjango.com/content/articles/essential-django-packages.md

 - Will Vincent's [20 Django Packages That I Use in Every Project](https://learndjango.com/tutorials/20-django-packages-i-use-every-project)

->Big thanks to Sangeeta Jadoonanan for proof-reading this article and making some ✨super✨ suggestions.
+>Big thanks to [Sangeeta Jadoonanan](https://fosstodon.org/@sjbitcode) for proof-reading this article and giving me some ✨super✨ helpful feedback.